Crockpot BBQ Chicken Thighs

 The image is a red circular logo with crossed spoon and fork icons.
 Text reads: "Cook At Home Mom - Real Food For Every Journey.

-This is one of my favorite ways to make crock pot chicken thighs!
-They always turn out juicy, tender and flavorful.
 Slow cooker recipes like this are great for busy days.
 Being able to dump a few simple ingredients into the crock pot in the morning is such a huge time saver.
-The cooking is completely hands-off for you!
+Honestly, this is completely hands-off cooking at its best!

-It’s the perfect dish for a simple weeknight meal, but it’s tasty enough that you can even serve it when you’re hosting guests!
-And when you’re ready to serve, you can shred the meat for sandwiches, serve it over a healthy broccoli bacon salad, or eat the sticky barbeque meat as-is!
+Crockpot BBQ chicken is great for a simple weeknight meal, but it’s tasty enough to serve to guests, too!
+When you’re ready to serve, you can shred the meat for sandwiches, serve it over a healthy broccoli bacon salad, or eat the sticky barbeque meat as-is!

-If you need a tried and true slow cooker chicken thighs recipe, this one is gonna be your best friend.
+If you need a tried and true crockpot chicken recipe, this one is gonna be your best friend.

-A platter of raw bone-in chicken thighs next to small bowls with BBQ sauce and seasoning blend.
+A platter of raw boneless chicken thighs next to small bowls with BBQ sauce and barbecue seasoning blend.
+Yellow onion wedges sit on a wooden cutting board next to the chicken.

 • chicken thighs: Use bone-in thighs with the skin-on for the most flavor.
 You can totally substitute boneless chicken thighs or boneless skinless chicken breast if you prefer.
 Just simply adjust the cook time a bit (the instructions are included below!).

-• BBQ sauce: Use any barbecue sauce you enjoy, or use my sugar free BBQ sauce recipe.
+• BBQ sauce: Use any barbecue sauce your family likes, or make my sugar free BBQ sauce recipe.

 Not quite ready to serve?
 You can set the slow cooker to the "Keep Warm" function for up to an hour, until you're ready to eat.